 - it’s also easy to see in the sunlight which is lovely poolside

-- it’s inexpensive compared to an iPad, so you worry less about someone stealing it
+- the cost is inexpensive compared to an iPad, so you worry less about someone stealing it

-- it uses very little battery power and can go a long time between recharging
+- the unit uses very little battery power and can go a long time between recharging

 - you can check out books from the library to your Kindle

 Downsides to the Paperwhite:

 - some books just aren’t available in Kindle format